Last Updated September 15

 If an employee is not exposed to COVID-19 but is concerned about their health and safety, they should contact their supervisor.
 Supervisors should obtain approval from their VP before implementing alternative work arrangements.

-- If an employee has been exposed to COVID-19 but is not symptomatic/sick, USD will grant paid administrative leave if alternative work arrangements are not an option.
+- If an employee has been exposed to COVID-19 but is not symptomatic/sick, USD offers COVID-19 Emergency Sick Leave if alternative work arrangements are not an option.
 This decision will be determined by the vice president of each area.

 - If an employee has been exposed to COVID-19 and is symptomatic/sick, they must use sick leave, annual leave or leave without pay.

-- If an employee has an immediate family member that requires care, they are eligible to use personal leave (up to 5 days of accrued sick leave), annual leave or leave without pay.
+- If an employee has an immediate family member that requires care, they are eligible to use Sick Leave - Care for Family, annual leave or leave without pay.
 Where feasible, employees may be provided alternative work arrangements.

 - If employees end up on extended leave due to COVID-19 and do not have leave available, they may be eligible for advanced sick leave and should contact their supervisor.